-Given the recent rise in the popularity of podcasts and web-radios, it’s no surprise that audio narratives are making their way into the classroom.
-They offer an engaging way for teachers to educate students about new information and communication technologies merging project-based learning with digital media analysis and production skills.
+Given the recent rise in the popularity of podcasts and web radios, it’s no surprise that audio narratives are making their way into the classroom.
+They offer an engaging way for teachers to educate students about new information and communication technologies, merging project-based learning with digital media analysis and production skills.

 Consider how a classroom or school podcast radio station may promote the following:

-- Speaking & Listening: Radio can be a fantastic tool for developing these skills.
+- Speaking & Listening: Radio can be a fantastic tool for developing these skills;

 - Inclusion: Radio is a tool for communication.
-Having a radio run by pupils, for pupils and a wider community, can help build an air of inclusion around the school.
+Having a radio run by pupils, for pupils and a wider community, can help build an air of inclusion around the school;

-- Teamwork: Running a school radio will require dedication and teamwork – valuable traits for pupils to learn at school!
+- Teamwork: Running a school radio will require dedication and teamwork – valuable traits for pupils to learn at school;

-Participants will work individually and in teams to realize how to walk their students through the process of analyzing the techniques that make for good storytelling, interviewing and podcasting, and finally have them produce their own original podcasts.
+Participants will work individually and in teams to realize how to walk their students through the process of analyzing the techniques that make for good storytelling, interviewing, and podcasting, and finally have them produce their own original podcasts.